 Your arms should remain extended, and they should be on either side of your knees.
 Your back should stay straight, and your calves should be perpendicular to the ground.

 The next step is the power to move.
 This is called the driver.
 We are about to reverse the positions that we began with.

-Your elbows should be pointing out, your legs completely extended, and your torso slightly leaning back.
+Your elbows should be pointing out, your legs wholly extended, and your torso is slightly leaning back.
 Now we are back to where we began.